 Meticulous procurement planning and timely material delivery are vital to avoiding costly project delays.
 Construction Managers must navigate potential disruptions with agility, ensuring essential supplies arrive on schedule.
 This is closely intertwined with resource allocation and overall construction logistics.

-What is a Client-Side Project Manager?
+What Is a Client-Side Project Manager?

 Their primary objective is to ensure the project's final outcome aligns perfectly with the owner's vision.
 This means delivering on all the owner's key requirements: staying within the designated scope, adhering to the budget, meeting deadlines, and achieving the desired quality standards.

-The Role of a Client-Side Project Manager
+What are the Roles of a Client-Side Project Manager

 Client-side Project Managers are the connective tissue between the project owner, contractors, consultants, and other stakeholders.
 They ensure that the project not only achieves typical construction standards—like timely completion and budget adherence—but also vitally aligns with the owner's strategic vision and requirements.
 They are also responsible for contract administration.